Authority Model

 Because the root of authority is the Bitcoin key (not the L2 contract address), the protocol is not locked into any specific L2.
 A user who starts on Citrea can later move to BOB, Rootstock, or any future Bitcoin L2 without losing their institution's identity, provenance, or membership.

-Mirror contracts on other L2s provide read-only identity and membership verification.
+Mirror contracts on other L2s will provide read-only identity and membership verification.
 Process execution stays on the home chain — single-writer per process instance prevents concurrent mutation conflicts across chains.

 See Cross-Chain Synchronization for the full model.